yashuv/NumPy-for-Data-Science/README.md

 To get rid of all these steps, you can run those files in the Google Colab (https://colab.research.google.com/) without having overhead.

-If problems still exist, you can share me on yashuv.baskota1@gmail.com
+If problems still exist, you can mail me on yashuv.baskota1@gmail.com

 Thank You!
+HappY Coding..